EnchanTheory/Enchan-Field-Notes/reports/btfr/v0.1/Enchan_BTFR_Test_Report_v0_1/reproduce/README_enchan_btfr_reproduce.md

 # Enchan BTFR reproduce

+> **Status (baseline / non-Enchan):**
+> **Not derived from Enchan equations.
+Baseline only.**
+> This folder provides a reproducible BTFR benchmark from a public SPARC table and is intended as a reference/regression test for future Enchan-derived models.

 This folder contains a minimal, reproducible BTFR benchmark from a SPARC BTFR `.mrt` table.

 ## Input (not committed)
 Place the SPARC BTFR table next to the script, for example:

 - `BTFR_Lelli2019.mrt`

+**Note:** This benchmark fits an empirical log-log relation and does not implement an Enchan forward model.

 ## Run
 ```bash